 Could also be an emerging generational preference, with referring to one another as Mr. or Mrs. Siht in social settings, particularly in cases when the speakers already know one another as opposed to being introduced or meeting for the first time, being seen as stodgy and old-fashioned.

 Teller was born under the name Raymond Joseph Teller, but has had it legally changed and now answers only to Teller.
+Of course, it isn't easy to get a man who never speaks note well, on stage, anyway to "answer" to anything!

 Over the years some people have gone by their middle names instead of the first names, dropping their first names entirely when being referred to, such as Stephen Grover Cleveland, Clinton Richard Dawkins, Thomas Woodrow Wilson, and Willard Mitt Romney.
 No word on whether any of these examples get mad if referred to by their first or full names, but they still seem to prefer their middle ones.